chadsr/NordVPN-NetworkManager/README.rst

 NordVPN OpenVPN configurations through Network Manager.

-**Disclaimer:** I am not associated with NordVPN in any shape or form, nor do I recommend their services for sensitive traffic.
-Using a self-hosted VPN provides higher assurance that your traffic isn’t being monitored by a local network.
+**Disclaimer:** I am not associated with NordVPN in any shape or form, nor do I recommend their services for sensitive traffic (or any other private VPN provider for that matter).
+If you plan on using this tool for anonymity much beyond circumventing geo-blocking, I would recommend a different approach.

+Using a self-hosted VPN provides higher assurance that your traffic isn’t being monitored by a bad actor on the local network.
 Better yet, use TOR or another `mix network <https://en.wikipedia.org/wiki/Mix_network>`__.

 **WebRTC Privacy Warning:** This tool can’t protect against IP leaks